Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • My Review: โ˜…โ˜…โ˜…โ˜…โ˜…

 The Knockout Queen is probably the most underrated book I’ve ever read.
-I don’t often hear readers talking about it, yet it is one of the best-written books I’ve read.
+I don’t often hear readers talking about it, yet it is one of the best-written books.

 It follows the unlikely friendship between Bunny, a tall and strong volleyball player with a violent streak, and Michael, her gay, self-destructive neighbor.
 Both have complicated families and feel alienated.

-Set in a Californian suburb and high school, this coming-of-age novel dives deep into an unlikely friendship, particularly after Michael falls in love and an act of violence tests the friendship.
+Set in a California suburb and high school, this coming-of-age novel dives deeply into an unlikely friendship, particularly after Michael falls in love and an act of violence tests the bond.

 It explores themes of identity, violence, and loyalty in a very literary way for fans of character-driven novels.